Introduction

 Elastic constitutive models

-Elastic constitutive models cannot be defined by a Helmholtz free energy density but still depend on only the deformation gradient.
+Elastic solid constitutive models are not defined by a Helmholtz free energy density and depend on only the deformation gradient.
 These constitutive models are therefore defined by a relation for some stress measure as a function of the deformation gradient.
-Consequently, the tangent stiffness associated with the first Piola-Kirchhoff stress is not symmetric for elastic constitutive models.
+Consequently, the tangent stiffness associated with the first Piola-Kirchhoff stress is not symmetric for these constitutive models.

 Almansi-Hamel model